Daily Diary

 Day 12 - 21/9/05 Inverness - Helmsdale

-"It's 120 miles to John O' Groats, I've got a full camera battery, half a pack of jelly babies, it's dark, and I'm wearing sunglasses - HIT IT!"
+"It's 120 miles to John O' Groats, I've got a full camera battery, half a pack of jelly babies, it's dark(ish), and I'm wearing sunglasses - HIT IT!"

-Arriving in Brora I purchased some chips which came in a flimsy hamburger carton, but when I bumped down the pavement I dropped all but a few of them (aaaarrrggghhh!!!), so instead I had a couple of homemade current pies from the Co-Op which were really nice (I've just noticed how much I'm focusing on food in these diary entries).
+Arriving in Brora I purchased some chips which came in a flimsy hamburger carton, but when I bumped down the pavement I dropped all but a few of them (*!@## aaaarrrggghhh!!!), so instead I had a couple of homemade current pies from the Co-Op which were really delicious (I've just noticed how much I'm focusing on food in these diary entries).

 I stopped for the night in Helmsdale, where I had a fish supper at the famous "La Mirage" (I later found out that the 4 guys I met at Lands End also ate there that night).
 I then had to walk right out to the harbour before I could get any signal on the mobile (where would we be without mobiles on a trip like this?) as the only phone box had been disconnected by BT due to underuse.

-At last, a road sign showing John o' Groats.
-This one was just outside Inverness.
+At last, a road sign showing John o' Groats!
+This one was just outside of Inverness.

-Todays mileage: 69.26 miles 33 mph max Todays terrain was mostly flat.
+Todays mileage: 69.26 miles 33 mph max speed Todays terrain was mostly flat.

 Day 13 - 22/9/05 Helmsdale - John O' Groats

-The climb out of Helmsdale was tough, feeling more like the end of the day instead of the beginning, and it was being made harder (I found out half way up) by my lock being jammed against the back brake cable!!.
-I met Ben and Sam on the road, two lads who were also from London, but they had taken 3 weeks to do the E2E and were going on to the Orkneys after finishing.
+The climb (yet another one!) out of Helmsdale was quite tough, feeling more like the end of the day instead of the beginning, but it was being made harder (I found out half way up) by my lock being jammed against the back brake cable!!.
+I met Ben and Sam on the road, two lads who were also from London, but they were taking 3 weeks to do the E2E and would be continuing on to the Orkneys after reaching John O' Groats.

 Arrived in Wick just after midday, so I found a B&B and decided to go the last 17 miles to JOG and the finish.
-As I approached the John O' Groats village sign I was clapped and cheered by the 4 guys I had seen in Lands End at the beginning, which was very nice of them.
-After taking each others photos here we all cycled to the signpost where we did more of the same.
+As I approached the JOG village sign I was clapped and cheered by the 4 guys I had seen in Lands End at the beginning, which was very nice of them.
+After taking each others photos there we all cycled on to the John O' Groats signpost where we did more of the same.
 I then signed the book in the hotel and started heading back to Wick.
-On my way back along the A99, Ben and Sam passed me in the opposite direction on their final few miles to JOG, and shortly after this the same 4 guys (in their van this time), stopped and gave me a lift back to Wick.
+On my way back along the A99, Ben and Sam passed me in the opposite direction on their final few miles to JOG too, and shortly after this the same 4 guys (in their van this time), stopped and gave me a lift back to Wick.

-Dianne, the landlady in Wick, also did my washing for me too (as many of the B&B owners have) and I found some more of those delicious current pies, so I'm well stocked up for the train journey to Inverness tomorrow.
+Dianne, the landlady in Wick, also did my clothes washing for me too (as many of the very friendly B&B owners have done) and I found some more of those delicious current pies, so I'm well stocked up for the train journey to Inverness tomorrow.

 Finished